menu

 Insurrection has not won a stand up 1v1 tournament in 20 years.
 I don't say that to exaggerate; I did my best search of Top 8s.
 A Gruul deck called "The Claw" featured 2x in the sideboard and went 5-8 in...
 Pro Tour Venice 2003!
 Huge, splashy cards are typically not viable for competitive 1v1 decks, but in multiplayer, they are regular game winners.
 The math on cards like Insurrection becomes completely warped with additional players.

 What about a card like Smothering Tithe, which has become omnipresent in Commander games?
 This card sees zero play in Legacy or Vintage.
-The Tithe itself doesn't do anything, and on average could provide roughly one Buried Treasure per turn as long as your opponent does not pull anything drastic.
+The Tithe itself doesn't do anything, and on average could provide roughly one Treasure per turn as long as your opponent does not pull anything drastic.
 The situation is again completely different in multiplayer.
-Obviously, Tithe is a lot more likely to generate three Buried Treasure or vastly more per turn cycle.
+Obviously, Tithe is a lot more likely to generate three Treasure or vastly more per turn cycle.
 Adding insult to injury, extra card draw is found in just about all decks of all colors when it comes to multiplayer formats like Commander.

 Here's an example of Tithe in action from one of my own games.
 One player decided to focus on me, and blew up some of my lands and mana rocks.
-I "responded" by maximizing my card draws and letting the other, Tithing, player generate an absolute bonkers amount of Buried Treasure, which propelled them to the win.
+I "responded" by maximizing my card draws and letting the other, Tithing, player generate an absolute bonkers amount of Treasure, which propelled them to the win.
 Here, when the table probably should have united against the Tithe player, instead the table squabbled amongst themselves, which only benefited the player who was already ahead.
 Simply put, there was massive table impact from that card, especially when it was deliberately abused to punish another player!

 You Can Lead a Magic Player to Water...

 The specific examples above show some cards that operate well outside of their normal weight class in multiplayer.
 Of course, every card has a different value at a full table.
-Swords to Plowshares, for example, is still the best removal spell in the game.
+Swords To Plowshares, for example, is still the best removal spell in the game.
 The problem is that other cards like Blasphemous Act can rise to or even eclipse the power of well-established cards simply "because multiplayer."

 Both removal spells are on the EDREC Top 100 for good reason.
 However, more than anything, in multiplayer it's the timing of your removal that matters.
 Sure, in a duel, you wipe the board when it helps you and hurts your opponent.
 The math is simple, the timing trivial.